MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-overview.md

 * Verify that the connection string or fully qualified domain name specified when creating the client is correct.
 For more information, see [Get an Event Hubs connection string](/azure/event-hubs/event-hubs-get-connection-string).
 * Check the firewall and port permissions in your hosting environment and that the AMQP ports 5671 and 5762 are open.
   * Make sure that the endpoint is allowed through the firewall.
 * Try using WebSockets, which connects on port 443.
-See [configure web sockets][PublishEventsWithWebSocketsAndProxy] sample.
+For more information, see the [PublishEventsWithWebSocketsAndProxy.java][PublishEventsWithWebSocketsAndProxy] sample.
 * See if your network is blocking specific IP addresses.
   * [What IP addresses do I need to allow?](/azure/event-hubs/troubleshooting-guide#what-ip-addresses-do-i-need-to-allow)
 * If applicable, check the proxy configuration.
-See [configure proxy][PublishEventsWithWebSocketsAndProxy] sample.
+For more information, see the[PublishEventsWithWebSocketsAndProxy.java][PublishEventsWithWebSocketsAndProxy] sample.
 * For more information about troubleshooting network connectivity, see [Event Hubs troubleshooting](/azure/event-hubs/troubleshooting-guide).

 ### TLS/SSL handshake failures